Western Kentucky University

 Mary Alice Ratzlaff Kolko (BM 2006) currently lives in Chico, California with her husband and two cats.
 In addition to working full time, she recently played flute in the musicals Brigadoon and Oklahoma!, performed on a commissioned sacred work, and performed the Poulenc Sonata and the Burnham Dickinson Trilogy on a chamber recital.
 Mary Alice is active teaching and performing in chamber ensembles and orchestras in the northern California area and sings in the North Valley Chamber Chorale.

-Kallie Rogers (BME 2010) will be attending FSU in Fall 2012 as a Graduate Teaching Assistant pursuing a DM in Flute Performance.
-She will also serve as Vice President of the Flute Association at FSU.
+Kallie Rogers (BME 2010) is a Graduate Teaching Assistant pursuing a DM in Flute Performance at Florida State University.
 She graduated from Middle Tennessee State University in May 2012.
 At MTSU, she served as a Graduate Assistant and was awarded as the Outstanding Graduate Woodwind Performer in Flute.
 She was the assistant coordinator for the 2012 MTSU Flute Festival, where she also presented a clinic for parents of young flutists.
 At the 2012 Flute Society of Kentucky festival, she presented a clinic for college students about financing artistic endeavors and also performed the Beaser Mountain Songs on the chamber music recital.
 In August 2012, Kallie presented and performed at the NFA Convention in Las Vegas.
 She performed on an afternoon recital "Ruby Tuesday," and was a guest panelist for one of the career workshops, "Making it Happen!"